Higher impact portfolio

 Building expertise and deal experience on climate adaptation;

-To achieve the higher impact we aspire to, we focus our investments on regions where our impact can be the greatest and on sectors that are crucial to economic, environmental and social progress.
+To achieve higher impact, we focus our investments on regions where our impact can be the greatest and on sectors that are crucial to economic, environmental and social progress.

-We maintain a wide geographical spread to optimize our impact and diversify risks, while prioritizing specific regions and countries where development impact is needed most.
-We increase our focus on countries in Africa, Asia and the European Neighborhood.
-We continue to invest in Latin America and the Caribbean, focusing our efforts on opportunities to achieve impact at scale by leveraging our strong network and client relationships, for instance, through our sector initiatives to raise ESG standards in the financial industry.
+We maintain a wide geographical spread to optimize our impact and diversify risks, while prioritizing regions and countries where development impact is needed the most.
+We focus more on countries in Africa, Asia and the European Neighborhood.
+We continue to invest in Latin America and the Caribbean, focusing our efforts on opportunities to achieve impact at scale by leveraging our strong network and customer relationships, for instance, through our sector initiatives to raise ESG standards in the financial industry.

 We focus on three sectors that – in our view – are crucial to a country’s economic and social progress:

 Agribusiness, Food & Water | Approximately, 800 million people globally are undernourished.
 This sector can ensure that by 2050, 9 billion people have access to food and that the environmental and social footprint is minimized.
 To this end, we invest in advanced technologies and apply international standards.
 We finance sustainable agribusiness companies throughout the value chain including those that make agriculture more water-efficient.
 We also invest in forestry.

 Energy | Approximately one billion people lack access to energy.
 Many of these people live in rural Africa.
 Three billion people lack access to clean cooking fuels and technology.
 We invest in renewable energy, as well as in projects that provide access to energy in less developed economies.